 PNP Processing Time

 Provincial Nominee Program application processing times are based on the latest information available from Canadian immigration authorities.
-As of August 31, 2018 the Government of Canada is committed to processing all complete applications within 15 to 19 months for provincial nominees.
+As of November 2019, the Government of Canada is estimating that it will process all complete online applications within 6 months for provincial nominees.